PORTAGE YOUTH SOCCER ASSOCIATION

 FOR PRACTICE: Your child will need to bring a water bottle or other forms of hydration, soccer cleats and shin guards.
 Your child will need SOCCER CLEATS (not football or baseball cleats), shin guards to protect the shins and ankles from kicks.
 Here is a recommended type of shin guard that protects both shins and ankles: Adidas X Youth Shin Guards

-FOR GAMES: Your child will need to bring a water bottle or other forms of hydration, PYSA Jersey, black shorts, black socks, soccer cleats and shin guards.
-Your child will require straight black shorts and straight black soccer socks for the games.
-Soccer shorts typically are just above the knees in length.
-Here is a recommended pair of shorts to compare: Under Armour Boys’ Golazo 2.0 Soccer Short.
+FOR GAMES: Your child will need to bring a water bottle or other forms of hydration, PYSA Jersey, PYSA Black Shorts, PYSA Striped black socks, soccer cleats and shin guards.

-Practice balls are provided, however, we do recommend they have a ball to practice with at home and at the field before and after practice.
+Practice balls are provided, however, we do recommend they have a ball to practice with at home and at the field before practices and games start.

 For recreational/traveling teams in U9-U14, the spring season usually starts late March/Early April for practices and the first game in mid-April.
 This is very dependant on the weather and field conditions.
 Games typically go to mid-June, but most coaches try not to go past Memorial Day.